eplas/Getting-and-Cleaning-Data-Course-Project/codebook.md

 Run_analysis.R script is the only script that turns the data from the experiments into the data set required with the following conditions:

 1. Merges the training and the test sets to create one data set.

-2.Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.

-3.Uses descriptive activity names to name the activities in the data set
+3. Uses descriptive activity names to name the activities in the data set

-4.Appropriately labels the data set with descriptive variable names.
+4. Appropriately labels the data set with descriptive variable names.

-5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 We use readr and reshape packages, for the read_delim and melt and dcast functions.